-- No lifting (heaviest lift is 2 litre milk container) - No housework / gardening - No driving until otherwise directed by your surgeon - Arms should not be raised above shoulder height before drain removal.
+- No lifting (heaviest lift is 2 litre milk container) - No housework / gardening - No driving as per your surgeon's instructions. - Arms should not be raised above shoulder height before drain removal.

 LYMPHOEDEMA

 Monitor your affected limb for signs of lymphoedema, which may include swelling, stiffness, aching, heaviness, limitation of movement, tightness in skin or in clothing, or temperature changes.
 Contact your doctor or physiotherapist if you are unsure.